The Shores of the Kinneret

 A few days later, we awoke to a rainy Shabbat

 (Saturday).
-Yet unlike in Canada, where a rainy weekend
+Yet unlike in Canada, where a rainy weekend is a frustration

 Lookout at Misgav Am

 The ritzy kibbutz overlooking beauty, but which has paid the price of it's privileged perch over the years, due to its proximity to the border.

 and call to stay indoors, in Israel it is a blessing from the heavens and people (ourselves included) flocked to the Golan Heights, to see the forming water courses, in their exceptional flowing paths.
 Now, coming from a place where the mighty Niagara Falls is basically in my backyard, a little rain and it's moist effects are not exactly cause for celebratory sightseeing.
 However, what I found to be tremendously interesting, was observing the people